FNNDSC/dmd2b_web/README.md

 }
 ```

-# To see the results
+# To see the results on the web page
 Go to 127.0.0.1:8000/polls/
 And then, you just click on the webpage header to see the results in the other pages.